bradclemson97/Learning-JavaScript-Node-API/README.md

 # Learning-JavaScript-Node-API

 This is a demonstration of building a RESTful API with Node.js.
 Making use of the Node.js frammework 'express', HTTP requests are dealt with based on users’ “route”.
 A route is a path on the server like http://yourserver.com/path/to/route.
-This example API handles routes and call-backs for the user to asynchronously add, retrieve and search for values stored in a key-value JavaScript object.
+This example API handles routes and call-backs for the user to asynchronously submit (using a HTTP POST method), add and search for values stored in a key-value JavaScript object.
 The JavaScript object is stored in a very simple database using local JSON files and the node.js "fs"(file-system) package.

 ## Getting Started